 In our last experiment we demonstrate the performance of PCP model on document clustering.
-For comparison we implement the original version of NMF algorithm [11] which can be shown as a variant of pLSI, and a k-means algorithm that uses the learned features by LDA.
-For NMF we tune its parameter to get best performance.
+For comparison we implement the original version of NMF algorithm [11], and a k-means algorithm that uses the learned features by LDA.
 The k-means and PCP algorithms are run with the true cluster number, and we tune the dimensionality K to get best performance.

 The experiments are run on both two data sets.
 The true cluster number is 5 for Reuters and 4 for Newsgroup.
 For comparison we use the normalized mutual information [13], which is just the mutual information divided by the maximal entropy of the two cluster sets.
 The results are given in Table 3, and it can be seen that PCP performs the best on both data sets.
-This means iterating clustering and projection can obtain better clustering structure for documents.